From time to time, I noted that my ROG G752VT heated horribly in this point (above the right-bottom angle):

 I did some more investigations and I found that incredibly it might be something about the audio device.

-A bad news since it doesn’t have any heatsink, and if it will degenerate, it can damage the device and maybe the mainboard itself.
+The bad news since it doesn’t have any heatsink, and if it will degenerate, it can damage the device and maybe the mainboard itself.

-The first idea was to remove Sonic Studio and to install the latest Realtek High Definition Audio Codecs drivers (actually R2.82).
+The first idea was to remove Sonic Studio and install the latest Realtek High Definition Audio Codecs drivers (actually R2.82).

 The weird thing is that it never pops up while the PC is working hard (running games, …).

 I found out that unplugging the power supplier always quits the problem.

 Naturally, this doesn’t prevent the problem to be triggered again.